 Finally, it’s also capable of taking a charge not just from panels but also from a wall outlet and there’s a full charge controller onboard to ensure that your batteries last for the longer possible period of time before they need replacing.

-You can find the Goal Zero Yeti 1400 Portable Power Station on Amazon.
+You can find the Goal Zero Yeti 1500x Portable Power Station online.

-Of course, you’ll need to think carefully about which generator meets your specific needs but all the generators on our list can be relied on to do a great job.
+Of course, you’ll need to think carefully about which solar generators meet your specific needs but all the solar generators on our list can be relied on to do a great job.

-If you’re not sure that solar is going to be enough by itself then we’ve also got a great guide to mobile generators here that can provide a backup resource.
+If you’re not sure that solar is going to be enough by itself then we’ve also got a great guide to portable generators here that can provide a backup resource.